ethereum-optimism/SUPs/README.md

 - **Motivation and Impact**
   - Provides the reason we should implement the SUP.
-Clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
+Clearly explain why the existing protocol specification is inadequate to address the problem that the SUP solves.
 As for impact, this means describing the anticipated benefits of the SUP and who exactly will gain those benefits.
 SUPs with low or unclear benefits are unlikely to progress.
 - **Design**